dgelessus/NAGUS/docs/nagus/about.rst

 * The :ref:`file server <file_server>` to make the patcher work (or at least safely do nothing).
-* Serving "secure" files (SDL, Python) via the :ref:`auth server <auth_server>` to support external clients
+* Serving "secure" files (SDL, Python) via the :ref:`auth server <auth_server>` to support OpenUru external clients and H'uru clients without :option:`/LocalSDL`.
-  (especially OpenUru).
 * Missing vault features:
   sending nodes (KI mail)
   and marking node refs as seen